Monday, November 22, 2010

 There was a little reception after the meeting, and while we were all milling about, a man I’d never seen before approached me.
-He looked a little ragged, and I’m ashamed to admit I wasn’t sure what to think of this stranger at first.
+He looked a bit ragged, and I’m ashamed to admit I wasn’t sure what to think of this stranger at first.
 But he spoke a sentence that taught me the power of music and changed my life.
 He said, and I swear these are his exact words, “I was contemplating suicide, and your music gave me the will to live.”

 That was one of those moments where the world stops.
 Freeze-frame.
 And then everything adjusts to surround this new paradigm.